yofabronecoforo/C6EGHV/README.md

 ## Villager Secrets
 ![Villager Secrets](/IMAGES/Villager_Secrets.gif)

-(The above image is outdated and does not represent the current state of Secrets-type rewards)

 Villager Secrets are a group of specialized rewards which have an inherently equalized chance of being selected when enabled.
 When one is received, it unlocks the ability to build a Villager Totem building.
 Each reward unlocks a different Totem, and each of these new buildings provides a boost to a different yield:

 Villager Totem | Yield Modifier